People make different choices about

 Still, without any formal parenting qualification and no prior manual of support, we grew into our parent role and did the best we could to support our kids from one phase to another: baby, toddler, school years into teenager and beyond.

 Somewhere along the line, it gets easier doesn't it?
 Kids grow up and the family dynamic changes and you get to that point where you can stop being so much of a parent and get back a little of that freedom can't you?
 I mean, that appeared to be what I observed some friends doing.
 I began to think of possible couple holidays that we might have and fantasize about moments of calm, in a more settled house.
+Ask a woman what her fantasies are and you might expect all sorts of erotic scenarios with various hunks playing the lead.
+Actually, it's more likely to involve the need to carve out a bit of peace and quiet, sipping wine somewhere with a pleasant view and a slice of cake!

 I lost my Dad six years ago but to be more accurate, I lost the clever, funny, kind man that he was ten years ago when his illness struck and smudged areas of brilliance in his brain.
 So looking back on it, from then I had to step into that parent role to explain basic daily things to my Dad and to support my Mum.
 Not only had she lost all the things I had with Dad, but she had lost her soulmate too and looked like a ship cast away on what was to become a very stormy sea.

 Not long after his death, I almost lost my Mum too.
 A perforated bowel and sepsis did not make a good prognosis but somehow, after all the difficult years with Dad, she found the strength and reserves to come out the other side fighting.
 It was probably a six month fight when at its most difficult, yet to this day she lives with the effects of the time.
 Being the positive person she is, she manages well and doesn't often let on that she's feeling emotional or anxious or lonely.
+So my 'parent' duties with Mum have reduced to more of a checking in and supporting from time to time and that's absolutely fine.

 I never realised how the lines of responsibility and duties of care blur as your parents enter that phase of life, where they need you back in their lives more than they ever like to admit.